julien-boudry/Condorcet/Documentation/Election Class/public Election--countVotes.md

 ##### **with:** *bool*
-Count Votes with this tag ou without this tag.
+Count Votes with this tag ou without this tag-.

 ### Return value: